Comparison of Motion Encoding Frameworks on Human Manipulation Actions

 To reconstruct the encoded trajectory, the conditional probability of having spatial coordinates $\bm{\xi}_t^O$ at a given time $\bm{\xi}_t^I$, $\mathcal{P}(\bm{\xi}^O_t \vert \bm{\xi}^I_t)$, is used.
 Mathematical details on how to obtain it from $\mathcal{P}(\bm{\xi}^I_t, \bm{\xi}^O_t)$ are given in \cite{Calinon_tutorialtaskparameterizedmovement_2016} in Section 5.1.
 With some simplification, this distribution is again a multivariate Gaussian for each $\bm{\xi}_t^I$.
 Thus, we can take the centers $\hat{\bm{\mu}}_t^O$ as the predicted trajectory of the model.
 Furthermore, the values of $\hat{\bm{\Sigma}}\strut^O_t$ contain additional information about the uncertainties in the model, as they define uncertainty-ellipsoids around the predicted positions.
 Such information can, for example, be used in robotic applications, to indicate how strongly a motion controller should enforce following the predicted trajectory of the $\hat{\bm{\mu}}_t^O$.

 To avoid overfitting, the model has to be regularized.
 The implementation we used in this work realizes this by adding a small constant $\epsilon$ to the main diagonal of the covariance matrices after each M-step in the fitting algorithm.
-More information on this is given in Section \ref{sec:tpgmm}.
 This reduces their capability to get too restrictive in individual dimensions, smoothing out the obtained trajectories.

 The parameters used by tbGMR are

 The number of parameters depends on the number of Gaussians $K$ and the data dimension $D$.
 Since the $\bm{\Sigma}_i$-matrices are symmetric, they have $(D^2-D)/2 + D$ free parameters each (the upper right triangle including the diagonal).
 The $\bm{\mu}_i$ each contain $D$ free parameters.
 From the $K$ linear combination coefficients $\pi_i$ only $K-1$ are free, because of the normalization condition $\sum_i \pi_i = 1$.
 Thus, we have